 And yet another branch of the family was found at Wilton in the North Riding of Yorkshire.
 "Wilton Castle, recently built upon the site of the ancient baronial castle of the Bulmers, who possessed it for many generations, till Sir John Bulmer, Knt., was attainted of high treason, when his estates were confiscated."
 Sheriff Hutton in the North Riding of Yorkshire was another ancient family seat.
 "This place is celebrated for its castle, erected in the time of Stephen (1140) by Bertram de Bulmer, from whose family it descended by marriage to the Nevilles, who held it till the battle of Barnet, in 1471, when Richard Neville, Earl of Warwick, was slain, and his estates confiscated."

-Important Dates for the Bilmer family
+Early History of the Bilmer family

 This web page shows only a small excerpt of our Bilmer research.
 Another 119 words (8 lines of text) covering the years 1128, 1300, 1342, 1310, 1465, 1531, 1503, 1516, 1517, 1481, 1537, 1558 and 1537 are included under the topic Early Bilmer History in all our PDF Extended History products and printed products wherever possible.